About Us

 Currently Charmaine serves on the board of NEBSA, the National Educational Broadband Service Association.
 She joined Innovative Technology Education Fund on July 7, 2014 and is looking forward to advancing innovation in technology by funding school-based projects in the Greater Saint Louis Metropolitan area.

-Read Jenny's Bio
+Read Stephanie's Bio

 KEY